JambbTeam/flow-nft-moments/README.md

 # now he cant create
 flow transactions send ./transactions/creator/createContent.cdc "[\"one\", \"\", \"\", \"\", \"\", \"\"]" "{}" --signer emulator-user;

-# that failed
+######

 # now let’s create some content
-flow transactions send ./transactions/creator/createContent.cdc "[\"First Content\", \"\", \"\", \"\", \"\", \"\", \"\"]" "{}" --signer emulator-creator;
+flow transactions send ./transactions/creator/createContent.cdc "[\"The First Name\", \"Descriptions\", \"Source is a String\", \"previewImg1\", \"videoURI1\", \"0x1\"]" "{}" --signer emulator-creator;
-flow transactions send ./transactions/creator/createContent.cdc "[\"More Content\", \"\", \"\", \"\", \"\", \"\", \"\"]" "{}" --signer emulator-creator;
+flow transactions send ./transactions/creator/createContent.cdc "[\"A Better Name\", \"Can\", \"It can be the NAme of an Entity\", \"previewImg2\", \"videoURI2\", \"0x2\"]" "{}" --signer emulator-creator;
-flow transactions send ./transactions/creator/createContent.cdc "[\"Additional Content\", \"\", \"\", \"\", \"\", \"\", \"\"]" "{}" --signer emulator-creator;
+flow transactions send ./transactions/creator/createContent.cdc "[\"Probably a Bad Name\", \"Be\", \"That this Content is Sourced from\", \"previewImg3\", \"videoURI3\", \"0x3\"]" "{}" --signer emulator-creator;
-flow transactions send ./transactions/creator/createContent.cdc "[\"The Last Content... for now\", \"\", \"\", \"\", \"\", \"\", \"\"]" "{}" --signer emulator-creator;
+flow transactions send ./transactions/creator/createContent.cdc "[\"The Last Content... for now\", \"Useful\", \"https://www.oralink.com/to/the/source/content/this?derivative-came-from\", \"previewImg4\", \"videoURI4\", \"0x4\"]" "{}" --signer emulator-creator;

-flow transactions send ./transactions/creator/createSeries.cdc "Amazing Stuff" "a" "d" --signer emulator-creator;
+flow transactions send ./transactions/creator/createSeries.cdc "Series One" "The First Series, As Described" nil --signer emulator-creator;

 # oops we misspelled on create
-flow transactions send ./transactions/creator/createSeries.cdc "Series Twfo" "a" "d" --signer emulator-creator;
+flow transactions send ./transactions/creator/createSeries.cdc "Series Twfo" "kek" nil --signer emulator-creator;
-# try to fix it?
+# try to fix it? guess what, CREATOR CANT! only ADMIN can update Series and Sets, as they are more persistent and should rarely need changing

-# flow transactions send ./transactions/creator/updateSeries.cdc 2 "Two” "a" "d"
-# nope, this is not allowed, just make a new series since it has no content yet its worthless
-# once a series has content, its name is established and cannot be changed later
-# so just make the correct one and carry on!
+# admin will fix this right up :)
-flow transactions send ./transactions/creator/createSeries.cdc "Series Two" "a" "d" --signer emulator-creator;
+flow transactions send ./transactions/admin/forceUpdateSeries.cdc "Series Two" "A Better Descrip" nil;

 # lets make three Sets
-flow transactions send ./transactions/creator/createSet.cdc "One Set" "a" "d" --signer emulator-creator;
+flow transactions send ./transactions/creator/createSet.cdc "One Set" "OneDescrip" nil nil --signer emulator-creator;
-flow transactions send ./transactions/creator/createSet.cdc "Set Two" "a" "d" --signer emulator-creator;
+flow transactions send ./transactions/creator/createSet.cdc "Set Two" "Dont use set two" nil nil --signer emulator-creator;
-flow transactions send ./transactions/creator/createSet.cdc "FunSet: Both" "a" "d" --signer emulator-creator;
+flow transactions send ./transactions/creator/createSet.cdc "FunSet: Both" "Wow cool set broh" nil nil --signer emulator-creator;
+### Elephant in the room: nil nil?
+Those are `art` and `rarityCaps`.
+ART is optional, but rarityCaps uses a default because CLI cant handle dictionaries :)

 # now we need to add the content to their respective Series
 flow transactions send ./transactions/creator/addContentToSeries.cdc 1 1 --signer emulator-creator;